The MATERIALS command creates materials and edits their properties through the Drawing Explorer.

-The MatBrowserOpen command opens the materials browser, which shows an overview of available high-resolution render materials.
+The MATBROWSEROPEN command opens the Render materials panel, which shows an overview of available high-resolution render materials.

-The MaterialMap command allows adjusting how a texture image is mapped to faces of a 3D solid and filled entities such as 3D faces, wide polylines and polygon meshes.
+The MATERIALMAP command allows you to adjust how a texture image is mapped to faces of a 3D solid and filled entities such as 3D faces, wide polylines and polygon meshes.

 Material definitions are saved in the drawing.
-Each drawing contains the Global material.
-It is not possible to delete or rename the Global material.
+Each drawing contains the Global material, which you cannot to delete or rename.
 You can edit the properties of the Global material though.

 - Diffuse color: the color that the object reveals under pure direct, white light.
 It is perceived as the color of the object itself.

 - Ambient color: the color of the object in the shadow, under ambient light rather than direct light.